TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 * ``"help"``

   Prints a complete help message for all the options in the current option parser.
-The help message is constructed from the ``usage`` string passed to OptionParser's constructor and the :attr:`~Option.help` string passed to every option.
+The help message is constructed kutoka the ``usage`` string passed to OptionParser's constructor and the :attr:`~Option.help` string passed to every option.